CSC-3380-Fall-2024/Team-10/README.txt

 Be sure to avoid the enemy vehicles that will chase after you.
 If you're hit ten times, you will lose the game.

-**Spack Rocks
+**Spack Rocksz

-To start the game, double-click the "Start Game" button.
-You will begin as a spaceship, and your objective is to shoot the asteroids coming toward you.
-Larger asteroids are worth more points than smaller ones.

-As the game progresses, the strategy and the spawn rate of the asteroids become increasingly challenging.
+Overview: To start the game, double-click the "Start Game" button.
+You will take control of a spaceship, and your objective is to shoot the asteroids coming toward you.
+Larger asteroids are worth more points than smaller ones, making them valuable targets.
+As the game progresses, the spawn rate of asteroids increases, and they become more challenging to avoid and destroy, requiring quick reflexes and strategic thinking.

-Be careful!
-If an asteroid hits your spaceship, the game is over.
+Keep an eye out for special power-ups that appear as glowing icons during gameplay.
+These can give you a significant advantage.
+Triple Shot: Allows your spaceship to fire three lasers at once, covering a wider area and making it easier to destroy multiple asteroids simultaneously.
+Faster Shooting: Boosts your spaceship's firing rate, enabling you to take down asteroids more quickly and efficiently.
+The game becomes more difficult over time, with faster-moving asteroids and unpredictable spawn patterns.
+Strategically using your power-ups at the right moments is essential for survival as the challenges intensify.
+Game Over Conditions: Be careful!
+If an asteroid collides with your spaceship, the game ends immediately.
+Your final score will be displayed, and you can try again to beat your personal best.